 Enter your email below and you'll get it straight to your inbox.
 Plus you'll get easy new recipes, gardening tips & more every week!

-I'm so excited to share our newest video with you since I've talked a LOT through the years of this blog about one of my favorite ways to keep weeds to a minimum in flower, shrub, and perennial beds and borders: by layering newspaper, brown paper or cardboard with a rich garden compost mulch.
-How much?
-Try here, here, and here – oh and here, too.
+I'm so excited to share this video with you since I've talked a LOT through the years of this site about one of my favorite ways to keep weeds to a minimum in flower, shrub, and perennial beds and borders: by layering newspaper, brown paper or cardboard with a rich garden compost mulch.

-Why do I love this type of organic weed control with paper and mulch so much?
+What's to love abut this type of organic weed control with paper and mulch?